farrgo/useful-scripts/readme.md

 # Installation
 1. Download all files in this folder.
 2. If you would like to run the utility via double-click, you will need to replace the path to it and its folder in the shortcut file, then click OK.
+The shortcut can be placed anywhere on your computer and will still work.

 ![Updating the shortcut's paths](./Shortcut.png "Updating the shorcut")